-I get asked a lot about my thread organization method.
+I get questions about my thread organization method frequently.
 If you’re just getting into cross stitch or embroidery you may not have a lot of thread yet.
 However, something all long time stitchers can agree upon is that thread collections build up faster than you’d think.
 It won’t be long before you find yourself practically drowning in colored string.
 So how should you store it in a way that makes it easy to find the specific color you’re looking for?
 Well, today I’m going to show you my method.

 Cross Stitch vs Embroidery

 Before we get started, I will note that I am a cross stitcher.
 Why does that matter?
 Well, while embroidery artists use the same thread, the main difference will be that they tend to sort their thread by color rather than number.

 For embroidery, this makes it easier for you to pick out color gradients for thread painting.
 For cross stitch you typically want things sorted by number to make it easier to find the color a pattern calls for.
 Your own thread organization may go by color or number, whichever makes the most sense you.

 Embroidery thread comes in skeins.
 There are debates about how exactly skein is pronounced.
 It really doesn’t matter.
 But essentially a skein is that long bundle of six-stranded embroidery floss, typically about 8 yards long held together with paper tubes with brands and color numbers on them.

 Now, you can work with and store these directly on the skein and we’ll get into that a bit later, but first I want to talk about the most common way to store thread – bobbins.